CTFEDs/FutureFriendlyUXWorkshop/workshop-structure.md

 ## 2pm

 * **Gallery Walk**: walk around the room and write on the posters (each one has some samples).
-  * Problems and patterns from the Table Talk.
+  * Problems and Patterns from the Table Talk.
   * Future Friendly principles from Presentation.
 * **Summarise**: make summaries of the posters for your table.
 One person at your table will present to the room: your table's favourite thing from each poster.